Adrien René Franchet

 Adrien René Franchet (21 April 1834 in Pezou – 15 February 1900 in Paris) was a French botanist, based at the Paris Muséum national d'Histoire naturelle.

+Botany Career

 He is noted for his extensive work describing the flora of China and Japan, based on the collections made by French Catholic missionaries in China, Armand David, Pierre Jean Marie Delavay, Paul Guillaume Farges, Jean-André Soulié, and others.

 He was the taxonomic author of many plants, including a significant number of species from the genera Primula and Rhododendron.
 The following genera are named in his honor: